truong-bui/AsyncLoadingScreen/README.md

 - ### Clone from Github
 Clone this repository into your project's /Plugins folder, make one if it doesn’t exist, then compile your game in Visual Studio.
 If your project is blueprint based you’ll need to convert it to a c++ project by adding any c++ class.

 The plug-in will be enabled by default.
 You can disable it in “Edit→Plugins→Project/Loading Screen”.
-You can configure the plug-in in project settings "Game/Async Loading Screen".
+You configure the plug-in in project settings "Game/Async Loading Screen".

 ![async-loading-screen-screenshot-01](https://user-images.githubusercontent.com/1840964/91760594-d02bb500-ebfd-11ea-85fc-08c5a556a903.png)